-During 2023, the Company sold FYCOMPA®, through a Transition Service Agreement with Eisai to major wholesalers, specialty pharmaceutical distributors, managed care organizations, and government agencies.
-The transition services under the Transition Services Agreement ended on December 31, 2023, and beginning on January 1, 2024, the Company commenced sales of FYCOMPA® in the U.S. commercial market to major wholesalers, specialty pharmaceutical distributors, managed care organizations, and government agencies.
+During 2023, the Company sold FYCOMPA® in the U.S. commercial market through a Transition Service Agreement with a U.S. subsidiary of Eisai to major wholesalers and specialty pharmaceutical distributors.
+These sales are often subject to contracts held with managed care organizations and government agencies.
+The distribution services under the Transition Services Agreement ended on December 31, 2023, and beginning on January 1, 2024, the Company commenced direct sales of FYCOMPA® in the U.S. commercial market.

-Product Revenue, Net: The Company recognizes revenue on product sales when its' customers obtain control of the Company's products, which occur at a point in time (upon delivery or upon dispense to patient).
+Product Revenue, Net: The Company recognizes revenue on product sales when its customers obtain control of the Company's products, which occur at a point in time (upon delivery or upon dispense to patient).
 Product revenue is recorded net of applicable reserves for variable consideration, including discounts and allowances.
 The Company's payment terms range between 15 and 60 days.

-Shipping and handling costs for product shipments occur prior to the customer obtaining control of the goods and are recorded in cost of sales
+Shipping and handling costs for product shipments occur prior to the customer obtaining control of the goods and are recorded in cost of sales.

 If taxes should be collected from the Customer relating to product sales and remitted to governmental authorities, they will be excluded from revenue.
 The Company expenses incremental costs of obtaining a contract when incurred if the expected amortization period of the asset that the Company would have recognized is one year or less.
-However, no such costs were incurred during the three months ended March 31, 2024 and 2023.
+However, no such costs were incurred during the three and nine months ended September 30, 2024 and 2023.

-During the three months ended March 31, 2024 and 2023, substantially all of the Company's product revenues were from sales to customers in the U.S.
+During the three and nine months ended September 30, 2024 and 2023, substantially all of the Company's product revenues were from sales to customers in the U.S.